uga-libraries/web-archiving/metadata_profile.md

 * **Description:** Rights information governing access or use of the crawled site.

 * **Content Rules:** [Rightsstatement.org statement](https://rightsstatements.org/page/1.0/?language=en) or [Creative Commons License](https://creativecommons.org/licenses/) is required.
 Include both the title and URI so have human-readable information (the title) and a unique identifier (the URI).
 May optionally include local rights statements, e.g. if a site is embargoed or only accessible via the reading room.
+Example: In Copyright: http://rightsstatements.org/vocab/InC/1.0/

 * **Required:** Yes (site).
 Local rights statement is optional.